ChenxingWang93/learning-webgl/obsidian/Transformations/Clip space projection.md

 # 3D perspective (WIP)

 Working in 3D with perspective is somewhat more complex, since we have to take into account that the farther away an object is, the smaller it is.
-We could [calculate it ourselves step by step](https://webgl2fundamentals.org/webgl/lessons/webgl-3d-perspective.html), but as this is an operation present in all 3D applications, we can simply use the matrix already calculated:
+We could [calculate it ourselves step by step](https://webgl2fundamentals.org/webgl/lessons/webgl-3d-perspective.html), but as this is an operation present in all 3D applications, we can simply use a pre-computed matrix:

 ```js
 function getClipSpaceMatrix4(fieldOfViewInRadians, aspect, near, far) {